rafaelbartolome/excelsior/README.md

 # Excelsior
 ### Just playing with Marvel Open API in a demo project.

-The idea behind this project is to develop an iOS app with an scalable architecture , puting into pracctice several design patterns.
+The idea behind this project is to develop an iOS app with an scalable architecture , putting into practice several design patterns.

-Due to that, some parts are quite over-engienered as the main goal is to design a solid architecture, this code is not production ready.
+Due to that, some parts are quite over-engineered as the main goal is to design a solid architecture, this code is not production ready.

 [![Twitter](https://img.shields.io/badge/main_contributor-Rafael%20Bartolome-orange)](http://twitter.com/rafaelbartolome)
 [![Swift](https://img.shields.io/badge/swift-5.2-green)](https://swift.org)